Bureaucracy: Ancient China

 In the Sui dynasty (581–618) and the subsequent Tang dynasty (618–907) the shi class would begin to present itself by means of the fully standardized civil service examination system, of partial recruitment of those who passed standard exams and earned an official degree.
 Yet recruitment by recommendations to office was still prominent in both dynasties.
 It was not until the Song dynasty (960–1279) that the recruitment of those who passed the exams and earned degrees was given greater emphasis and significantly expanded.
 During the Song dynasty (960–1279) the bureaucracy became meritocratic.
 Following the Song reforms, competitive examinations took place to determine which candidates qualified to hold given positions.
 The imperial examination system lasted until 1905, six years before the Qing dynasty collapsed, marking the end of China's traditional bureaucratic system.

+Ancient Iran

+In ancient Iran (at least from the time of the legendary Vishtaspa and before the historical Darius, circa the 6th century BCE), there existed an official position ranked below the minister or Vizier (known by titles such as Vuzurg Farmadar or Bozorgmehr) and above the military commanders (spahbods) and provincial governors (satraps).
+This position was called "Iranmarkar" or "Iranmarghar," meaning "the highest-ranking administrator of Iran" or "the highest-ranking official in charge of affairs in Iran."
+In summary, there was a time when, apart from the king and his minister, there existed a senior-most administrator responsible for the management of the state's affairs—in Achaemenid empire that was a superpower, encompassing at least twenty countries across three continents, with a population amounting to approximately 44 percent of the entire world at the time.
+Therefore, some sorts of bureaucracy techniques (named Diwan or Divan) was one of the significant inventions of the Iranians, holding its own functions, legitimacy, and importance, and continues after it, to be one of the fundamental mechanisms of successor states.

+Ancient Rome

 A hierarchy of regional proconsuls and their deputies administered the Roman Empire.
 The reforms of Diocletian (Emperor from 284 to 305) doubled the number of administrative districts and led to a large-scale expansion of Roman bureaucracy.
 The early Christian author Lactantius (c.
 250 – c.
 325) claimed that Diocletian's reforms led to widespread economic stagnation, since "the provinces were divided into minute portions, and many presidents and a multitude of inferior officers lay heavy on each territory."
-After the Empire split, the Byzantine Empire developed a notoriously complicated administrative hierarchy, and in the 20th century the term "Byzantine" came to refer to any complex bureaucratic structure.
+After the Empire split, the Byzantine Empire developed a notoriously complicated administrative hierarchy, and in the 20th century the term Byzantine came to refer to any complex bureaucratic structure.